-The Directors of Cathedral Underwriting Limited ("CUL"), the managing agent for Syndicate 3010, present their annual report and accounts for the year ended 31 December 2018.
+The Directors of Lancashire Syndicates Limited ("LSL") (formerly Cathedral Underwriting Limited), the managing agent for Syndicate 3010, present their annual report and accounts for the year ended 31 December 2019.

 These annual report and accounts are prepared using the annual basis of accounting as required by Statutory Instrument No. 1950 of 2008, the Insurance Accounts Directive (Lloyd's Syndicate and Aggregate Accounts) Regulations 2008 and applicable United Kingdom Accounting Standards.
 The Syndicate continues to adopt the going concern basis in preparing the syndicate annual accounts.